USEPA/CompTox-thyroid-httk/README.md

 3. High-throughput exposure predictions representing the median of total US population aggregate exposures from all exposure pathways considered, available for almost 700k substances from the ExpoCast SEEM3 model (`data/chem.preds-2018-11-28.RData`)
 4. _In vivo_ toxicity information from repeat-dose studies for over 7000 substances summarized from the US EPA's ToxValDB (`data/toxval pods chemical level oral mgkgday.xlsx`).

-### Usage for generating figures using preprocessed data from workflow (#usage-for-generating-figures-using-preprocessed-data-from-workflow)
+### Usage for generating figures using preprocessed data from workflow
 If you'd rather not spend the time needed to process the data and run the HTTK models, I've included most of the numeric outputs in the `data/invitrodb_v3_5_deiod_filtered_httk.RData` object.
 Enrichment analyses could be run from top to bottom with _in vitro_ data from ToxCast as input without taking too much time.

 Details with regards to reproducing figures are as follows: